 This work was performed for the Queen Square Archives by Bespoke Archive Digitisation.

-Other digitised files are available upon request or to view in the Library, while we while we obtain appropriate permissions to make them available online.
+Other digitised files are available upon request or to view in the Library.

 Queen Square Archives operates an immediate takedown policy.
 Please contact us to request removal of materials.